 So a program has been introduced as mentioned above to revitalise exhausted and depleted farm environments.
 This is an experiment to show how everything can flourish when land, livestock, wildlife and people are managed in a different way and with a different mindset.

 Shepherds take the flock out of the night kraal to water and then into a paddock of limited size.
 The high density of the flock forces each animal to eat what’s in front of it so a mixture of vegetation is eaten, (otherwise sheep are notoriously fussy) hoof action breaks up the hard top layer of soil and micro-organisms from defecation fertilise and moisturise it.

 The same place is not grazed again for a year.
 Gradually ants, spiders, insects, birds, small animals interact in this environment and diversity brings harmony and restoration.
 Mark mentioned that livestock unattended can inadvertently face hardships and challenges that lead to death.

-By the time the farmer finds a corpse in a poor state of degradation he sees the foot prints of a jackal or caracal around it, but can he say whether that animal was predated or scavenged.
+By the time the farmer finds a corpse in a poor state of degradation he sees the foot prints of a jackal or caracal around it, but can he say whether it was live animal that was predated or a sick or dead animal that was scavenged.

 On farms that have shepherds, predators like leopard and caracal co-exist with the livestock.
 The presence of shepherds keeps them at bay especially when the sheep are corralled at night.
 Jackals are territorial so the presence of a pair reduces the number in that territory and larger predators help to keep them under control.